 8. Data science tools are used across industry sectors to predict future trends and patterns from historic data

-Data science and predictive data analytics enables organisations to access accurate and reliable insights about future trends and it is becoming common practice in today’s data driven market for businesses to base their processes on real-time and historic data insight.
-This involves using data mining, statistical modelling, machine learning algorithms and artificial intelligence to forecast events and detect patterns and trends based on the available data.
+Data science and predictive data analytics enables organizations to access accurate and reliable insights about future trends and it is becoming common practice in today’s data-driven market for businesses to base their processes on real-time and historic data insight.
+This involves using data mining, statistical modeling, machine learning algorithms, and artificial intelligence to forecast events and detect patterns and trends based on the available data.

-If you are seeking a career in data science and looking to upskill to expand your career prospects, it is important to understand how different businesses are evolving by utilising data science, data analytics, machine learning and AI.
-This will help you to identify how your existing skillset combined with the ability to use data science tools and techniques, will enable you to sharpen your problem solving skills and produce better results on the job.
+If you are seeking a career in data science and looking to upskill to expand your career prospects, it is important to understand how different businesses are evolving by utilizing data science, data analytics, machine learning, and AI.
+This will help you to identify how your existing skillset, combined with the ability to use data science tools and techniques, will enable you to sharpen your problem-solving skills and produce better results on the job.

 Now is a strategic time to enhance your future job prospects and prepare for a data-driven career.
 If you’re ready to upskill, equip yourself with job-ready training in the most in-demand data science and analytics tools and techniques through one of our accelerated industry-focused training programs.
 Learn more about upskilling to data science here or schedule a call here.